Land-based education

+Land-based education is an educational approach that emphasizes learning through direct relationships with the natural environment, local landscapes, and the knowledge systems associated with them.
+While practiced in diverse forms worldwide, the term is most commonly used in Canada to describe Indigenous educational practices that connect learners with their traditional territories through experiential learning, culturally relevant teachings, language, and land stewardship.
+Land-based education is distinct from outdoor education and environmental education in that it views land not merely as a setting or subject of study but as an active source of knowledge and a foundation for cultural identity, community well-being, and reciprocal responsibilities.
+The approach has gained increasing recognition in schools, universities, and community programs as part of broader efforts to support Indigenous self-determination, cultural revitalization, and reconciliation.

+Programs

-Land-based education centres land as the primary teacher, as Indigenous communities' knowledge systems are inseparable from their lands.
-Land-based education is place-specific, grounded in culture, and aims to strengthen Indigenous communities by reviving their reciprocal relationships with their lands through the practice of their land-based traditions.
+The programs centre land as the primary teacher, as Indigenous communities' knowledge systems are inseparable from their lands.
 These programs can have many goals, the main one being to transmit knowledge to future generations.
-Land-based education programs cannot be easily replicated elsewhere, as they are meant to be grounded in the cultural roots tied to a place and the community that has stewarded those lands since time immemorial.
-However, they can inspire other communities to develop their own land-based education programs or projects.
-That being said, there are many commonalities among land-based education pedagogies.
-They often involve mentorship from community leaders and knowledge keepers, youth are encouraged to participate, and they emphasize using traditional languages and Subsistence practices.
-Land-based education can be small or large scale.
+Land-based education programs cannot be easily replicated elsewhere, as they are meant to be grounded in the cultural roots tied to a place and the community that has historically stewarded those lands.
+They can inspire other communities to develop their own land-based education programs or projects.
+That being said, there are many commonalities among land-based education pedagogies: 1. involve mentorship from community leaders and knowledge keepers, 2. encourage youth participation, 3. emphasize traditional languages, and, 4. use subsistence practices.
+Land-based education can be small or large-scale.
 In the words of Yellowknives Dene scholar, Glen Coulthard, examples of land-based education include but are not limited to: "'walking the land' in an effort to re-familiarize ourselves with the landscapes and places that give our histories, languages, and cultures shape and content; to revitalizing and engaging in land-based harvesting practices like hunting, fishing, and gathering, and/or cultural production activities like hide-tanning and carving, all of which also serve to assert our sovereign presence on our territories in ways that can be profoundly educational and empowering; to the re-occupation of sacred places for the purposes of relearning and practicing our ceremonial activities."